David Hicks, Ph. D., Program Director

-Students will be accepted into the Master of Arts in Creative Writing based almost entirely upon the required writing samples - the application essay and creative writing sample.
-Students applying to this program should hold a bachelor's degree from an accredited college or university.
-However, since the M.A. is a degree in creative writing and not an English degree, students without a bachelor's may apply.
-Such applicants must provide a very strong writing sample and writing history.
+Students will be accepted into the Master of Arts in Creative Writing based almost entirely upon the application essay and creative writing sample.
+Students applying to this program should hold a bachelor's degree from an accredited college or university; however, students without a bachelor's degree may apply.
+(Such applicants must provide a very strong writing sample and writing history.)
 No GREs are required.
 Applicants must submit the following for consideration:

 - Completed Application.

 - $45 non-refundable application fee.

 - Official transcript of all college work, undergraduate and graduate.

 - Creative writing sample.(a 15-25 page writing sample from any genre or genres of published/unpublished work that best demonstrates your creative ability)

 - Essay response...A 3-10 page response to the following questions: